-Marx wrote in the Introduction to a Critique of Hegel's Philosophy of Right: "Religion is ... the imaginary realization of human being, because human being possesses no true reality; Thus the struggle against religion is indirectly the struggle against that world whose aroma is religion ...
+Marx wrote in the Introduction to a Critique of Hegel's Philosophy of Right "Religion is ... the imaginary realization of human being, because human being possesses no true reality.
+Thus the struggle against religion is indirectly the struggle against that world whose aroma is religion ...
 Religion is the opium of the people.
-The real happiness of people requires the abolition of religion, which is their illusory happiness."
-Feuerbach argued in his The Essence of Christianity that "the secret of theology is anthropology."
+The real happiness of people requires the abolition of religion, which is their illusory happiness".
+Feuerbach argued in his The Essence of Christianity that 'the secret of theology is anthropology'.
 Whatever man says about God is an expression in mystified terms of his knowledge about himself.
-"God is the imaginative projection of man's species-essence, the totality of his powers and attributes raised to the level of infinity ... man's knowledge of God is an attempt to perceive himself in the mirror of exteriority; man exteriorizes his own essence before he recognizes it in himself, and the opposition between God and man is a 'mystified' version of the opposition between the species-being and the individual ...
-Man asserts in God what he denies in himself."
+"God is the imaginative projection of man's species-essence, the totality of his powers and attributes raised to the level of infinity... man's knowledge of God is an attempt to perceive himself in the mirror of exteriority; man exteriorizes his own essence before he recognizes it in himself, and the opposition between God and man is a 'mystified' version of the opposition between the species-being and the individual ...
+Man asserts in God what he denies in himself'.
+Is religion really the opium of the people?
+The answer is both yes and no. There is a distinction between religion in principle and religion in practice.
+Religion in practice can be exploitative.
+In fact, exploitation by religion has been prevalent all over the world.
+One can think of the exploitative religious practices, for examples, in ancient India and Europe.